-- 15.9 A Classification Panel may base its belief that further Evaluation Sessions will be required based on a number of factors, including but not limited to situations where the Athlete has only recently entered Competitions sanctioned or recognised by the FEI; has a fluctuating and/or progressive Impairment/Impairments that is/are permanent but not stable; and/or has not yet reached full muscular skeletal or sports maturity, and/or achieved a borderline result in the previous Athlete Evaluation. - 15.10 An Athlete with Grade Status Review (R) must complete Athlete Evaluation prior to competing at any subsequent International Event, unless the FEI specifies otherwise. - 15.11 An Athlete with (R) Status may be subject to Protest as described in Article 27, Table 1.
+15.9 A Classification Panel may base its belief that further Evaluation Sessions will be required based on a number of factors, including but not limited to situations where the Athlete has only recently entered Competitions sanctioned or recognised by the FEI; has a fluctuating and/or progressive Impairment/Impairments that is/are permanent but not stable; and/or has not yet reached full muscular skeletal or sports maturity, and/or achieved a borderline result in the previous Athlete Evaluation.

+15.10 .
+An Athlete with Grade Status Review (R) must complete Athlete Evaluation at any subsequent International Event at which they will appear in competition, unless the FEI specifies otherwise.

+15.11 An Athlete with (R) Status may be subject to Protest as described in Article 27, Table 1.